Friday, August 1, 2025

 West Virginia's legendary "Bricktop" focus of new musical

-Born into relative obscurity in the valley of the Greenbrier River in Alderson, West Virginia, Ada "Bricktop" Smith become one of the world's most iconic Jazz-era personalities, a singer, dancer, and the owner of clubs in Rome, Paris, and Mexico City.
+Born into relative obscurity in the valley of the Greenbrier River in Alderson, West Virginia, Ada "" Smith became one of the world's most iconic personalities of the Jazz era, a singer, dancer, and the owner of clubs in Rome, Paris, and Mexico City.

 Advertisement

-In October and November, her story plays out in a premiere performance in Lewisburg, West Virginia, written and directed by Cathey Sawyer, writer and director of The Greenbrier Ghost, and starring Gabrielle Lee, perhaps most famously known as a backing vocalist for Steely Dan, Michael Bolton, and Harry Bellafonte.
+In October and November, her story is brought to life in a premiere performance in Lewisburg, West Virginia, written and directed by Cathey Sawyer, the writer and director of The Greenbrier Ghost, and starring Gabrielle Lee, perhaps most famously known as a backing vocalist for Steely Dan, Michael Bolton, and Harry Belafonte.

 Gabrielle Lee to perform "Bricktop."